HumanTree92/VENT_7DTD_ModPack/Drag & Drop/HUDPlus/AGF-ReadMe.txt

 	o	The background of the chatoutput disappears WITH the text for easier readability

 •	BOTTOM LEFT STAT DISPLAY: HEALTH, STAMINA, FOOD, WATER, XP, LEVEL, OTHER o	Don't know what something is?
-Move your cursor over it and it will tell you o	Compacting the HUD display for easier read of health, stamina, food, water, xp, level, and other stats o	Other stats include elevation, player temp, and outdoor temp
+Move your cursor over it and you will be told o	Compacting the HUD display for easier read of health, stamina, food, water, xp, level, and other stats o	Food and Water displayed in both Percentage and Amount o	Other stats include Zombie Kills, Player Deaths, and Lootstage o	Other stats include elevation, player temp, and outdoor temp

-    ----Version 1.03E only on these two-----
-﻿	o	Food and Water displayed in both Percentage and Amount
-	o	Other stats include Zombie Kills, Player Deaths, and Lootstage

 •	FUEL BURNING TEXT DISPLAY IN WHITE o	Replaces the RED text of burning time to WHITE for easier readability